FairlyTales/React_Router_6/README.md

-# React Router 6
+# Deep dive in the React Router 6

-Checking out react router version 6